Strumming Pattern 16 — Double Down-Up

 Tips & Techniques

-- •Start at 60 BPM and only speed up when the pattern feels automatic.
+- •Start at a slow tempo (e.g., 60 BPM) and increase speed only when the coordination is precise.

 Ready to Practice?